 Polycyclic Aromatic Hydrocarbons in Pavement Sealer

-There are different types of PAHs.
+There are different types of polycyclic aromatic hydrocarbons.
 At least some are mutagenic, which means that they cause mutations, or changes in genes.
 They are also teratogenic since they damage embyros and cause birth defects.
 Some PAHs have been identified as probable carcinogens.

 Until recently, although some scientists were concerned about our exposure to PAHs, it was generally thought that their concentration in the environment was too low for them to be a major health threat to humans.
-However, in recent years researchers in the United States have noticed that the level of PAHs in urban lakes has increased, sometimes by a large amount, which has stimulated their interest in the chemicals.
+In recent years, however, researchers in the United States have noticed that the level of PAHs in urban lakes has increased, sometimes by a large amount, which has stimulated their interest in the chemicals.

-Here are some recently discovered facts about PAHs in coal tar pavement sealant, according to the United States Geological Service.
+Here are some recently discovered facts about PAHs in coal tar pavement sealer, according to the United States Geological Service.

-- Two hours after a coal tar sealant has been applied to pavement, the release of PAHs into the environment from the pavement is 30,000 times higher than the release from unsealed pavement.
+- Two hours after a coal tar sealer has been applied to pavement, the release of PAHs into the environment from the pavement is 30,000 times higher than the release from unsealed pavement.

 - Release of PAHs from sealed pavement that is three to eight years old is 60 times higher than the release from unsealed pavement.

-- Coal tar sealants contain about 1000 times more PAHs than asphalt based sealants do.
+- Coal tar sealers contain about 1000 times more PAHs than asphalt based sealers do.

 Possible Dangers of PAHs

-The USGS says that the estimated lifetime cancer risk for people living near pavement sealant is increased.
-Someone who spends their whole life near the sealant is estimated to have a 38% increase in cancer risk.
-Someone who spends only the first six years near the sealant is estimated to have a 25% increase in cancer risk.
-Some communities are sufficiently concerned about the safety of coal tar that they have banned the use of pavement sealants containing the substance.
+The USGS says that the estimated lifetime cancer risk for people living near pavement sealer is increased.
+Someone who spends their whole life near the sealer is estimated to have a 38% increase in cancer risk.
+Someone who spends only the first six years near the sealer is estimated to have a 25% increase in cancer risk.
+Some communities are sufficiently concerned about the safety of coal tar that they have banned the use of pavement sealers containing the substance.

 Coal Tar in Skin Creams and Shampoos